Big Little Miracles

 August 23, 2022, Bob shared his Leukemia diagnosis with me.
 We were barely out of Covid lockdown mode, and the isolation was thrust back upon us.
 We are just now peeking out of the door with a braver assuredness.
 It warms my heart to share that we have indeed reached a resolution I’m comfortable stating is a positive one.
 My courageous husband is Cancer free with a revived sense of hope and commitment to fight for full recovery.
 We are happy and accepting of our future regardless of what it may look like.
 God has been beyond good from start to finish and our constant prayers and those of our loved ones have been abundantly answered.

 The road has been long and arduous, but patience, perseverance, the affection of our children and grandkids, plus the generous love of others has prevailed to carry us safely to the other side.
+Our oncologist and the Cedar’s team were unbelievably caring.
+His Dr. answered every e-mail night or day.
 We are truly blessed.
 People tell us his recovery is a miracle, and I don’t deny it.
 Bob is working part time, can walk now with a cane, his weight continues to increase, and he can enjoy meals out and a little travel.
 Our grandchildren can interact with him, and he is engaged and present.
 We have been to church a few times, he has had lunch with his buddies, and he can drive the car by himself.
 All simple things we used to take for granted but appreciate now beyond measure.
 I am feeling more rested and less afflicted with fatigue.
 I can think a little clearer and feel happiness again.
 There is more work to be done and more changes to be made but I know without a doubt, God willing, they will happen.
 My man will swing that golf club with assertiveness again.

 When I roast my marshmallows, I like to place them inside the fire until they flame up.
 After a good burn I blow until they smoke, and the white sugar is blistered and black.
 Only then is the center deliciously caramelized sweet and creamy with a satisfying crunch in the bite.
 Our suffering and walk through the fire has been painful, but the beauty of tested unconditional love, astonishing personal strength and patience, vulnerability and willingness to grow has all resulted from our trial.
 Our bond is stronger now than ever before and we know nothing will ever shake us apart.
 We have been traumatized but not broken.
 We also know that when our time comes to leave the earth the one left behind will be okay.
 Life is simpler, purer, slower, and a tad sweeter after all.